 Dr. Cristina Trujillo

 Dr. Cristina Trujillo obtained her Ph.D. in Theoretical and Computational Chemistry in 2008 at the Universidad Autónoma de Madrid (Spain).
 During the period 2008-2016, she held several Postdoctoral positions in Spain (CSIC), Prague (Academy of Sciences), and Ireland (Trinity College Dublin).
-From 2016 until 2018 she worked in TCD as a Research Fellow with Prof. Connon.
-Next, she worked as an Assistant Lecturer in TU-Dublin in the School of Chemical & Pharmaceutical Sciences.
+From 2016 until 2018 she worked at TCD as a Research Fellow.
+After that, she worked as an Assistant Lecturer in TU-Dublin in the School of Chemical & Pharmaceutical Sciences.
 She has been awarded the very competitive SFI-Starting Investigator Research Grant (SIRG, 2018) and L’Oreal-Unesco Women in Science UK and Ireland Fellowship -Highly Commended (2019).
 She worked as an independent researcher leading her own research group at TCD from 2019 to 2022.
 Currently, she is a Lecturer in Computational & Theoretical Chemistry at The University of Manchester.